Oziabr/oziabr.github.io/what_is_wrong_with_imperative_programming.md

 All this gives you maintainability, clearer estimates, happy teammates and excludes [bus factor].

-Meanwhile, to achieve same quality of imperative code, one should went a great distance:
+Meanwhile, to achieve same quality in imperative code, one should went a great distance:
 - stick to best practices, as well as to underlying platform style-guide and conventions (if you have a platform, otherwise you'll have to build